 “Mindbridge has developed an anomaly detection engine to help compliance and regulatory professionals reduce their workload by identifying suspicious activities,” said Solon Angel, chief strategy officer at Mindbridge.
 “There’s a lot of issues around regulatory data and financial crimes.
 People that look at the finances of a company have a higher requirement to be very careful.
 Our goal is to restore trust in society, keep the government accountable, and to bridge and enhance professional judgment.”

-While many startups first focus on raising money and honing in on research and development, Angel says Mindbridge is “an unusual startup” in that it focused on selling and marketing its product to organizations and financial firms before completing their product.
+While many startups first focused on raising money and honing in on research and development, Angel says Mindbridge is “an unusual startup” in that in its early days it focused first on validating the market, and working in stealth with select organizations and financial firms before launching their product earlier this year.

 Since the official launch of Mindbridge’s AI Auditor in early 2017, the company has grown to 30 people.
 The company was also recently selected to be a part of the Bank of England’s FinTech Accelerator program, where it will use its AI technology to analyze desensitized regulatory data to recognize and assess financial anomalies.